Skip to content

 Feature Titanium (Pure/Beta) 316L Stainless Steel

-Corrosion Resistance Excellent (Immune to sweat) Good (May pit over years)
+Corrosion Resistance Excellent (Highly sweat-resistant) Good (May pit over 3+ years)

-Hypoallergenic Yes (100% Nickel-free) Varies (May contain trace nickel)
+Hypoallergenic Yes (Typically Nickel-free) Varies (May contain trace nickel)

 Flexibility High (Especially Beta-Ti) Moderate (Ductile)